Quick Summary

 The Verdict

 Orchestrated Synergy- •This is a real dependency-chain combo.
-Magnesium is necessary to 'turn on' vitamin D, and adding magnesium to vitamin D raises 25(OH)D more than vitamin D alone.
+Magnesium is necessary to ' on' vitamin D, and adding magnesium to vitamin D raises 25(OH)D more than vitamin D alone.
 Benefits on blood pressure, inflammation, or glycemic markers are possible but small/uncertain over 8–12 weeks.
 Ideal for people with low D and likely low magnesium intake

 - •Still wise to test and personalize.
 [1][2][4]